decentralized-identity/bbs-signature/draft-bbs-signatures.md

 Inputs:

+- dst, octet string.
+Domain Separation Tag.
+- message_generator_seed, octet string.
-dst, octet string - Domain Separation Tag message_generator_seed, octet string length, unsigned integer - Number of generators to create from the seed and dst
+- length, unsigned integer.
+Number of generators to create from the seed and dst.

 Outputs:

-- generators, an array of generators
+- generators, an array of generators.

 Procedure: